How to Make Frozen Margaritas

 How do I flavor a margarita?

 For a flavored frozen margarita, simply replace a few of your ice cubes with frozen mango, strawberries or mixed berries.
 Get inspired by our favorite flavored margarita recipes, then learn our tips for how to make frozen drinks so you can create your own recipe.
+Bonus: Using frozen fruit can help make your marg less watery, so you get more delicious flavor!

 Can you freeze margaritas?